cloud-gov/federalist.18f.gov/pages/documentation/permissions.md

 ## Initial access

 ### Personal Access
-Basic access to federalist is authenticated using GitHub OAuth.
+Basic access to Federalist is authenticated using GitHub OAuth.
 Please ask your team's primary contact for Federalist to request access to Federalist by e-mailing federalist-support@gsa.gov with the GitHub usernames of those that should have access.
+Next, you should receive an invitation to join the federalist-users GitHub organization which you must accept before you can [sign in to Federalist](https://federalistapp.18f.gov/auth/github).
 Primary contacts should also let us know when to remove access as part of offboarding.

 ### Organizational Access
 In order to manage sites where the repository is owned by an organization, Federalist uses GitHub oAuth at the organizational level.
-After you have obtained personal access to Federalist by joining the federalist-users GitHub organization, as described above, you must [request organization approval](https://help.github.com/en/articles/requesting-organization-approval-for-oauth-apps) for the federalist.18f.gov oAuth App.
+After you have signed-in to Federalist, as described in the Personal Access section above, you must [request organization approval](https://help.github.com/en/articles/requesting-organization-approval-for-oauth-apps) for the federalist.18f.gov oAuth App.
 Be sure to follow up with your organization's GitHub admin to confirm approval.

 ## Site permissions